Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Main Algorithmic Results

 where, $\hat{\mu}[\delta]$ is computed based on the $N^2$ samples of $\delta$ drawn from $p_{\delta}$\footnote{We can approximate $p_{\delta}$ through a Gaussian $\mathcal{N}(0, \epsilon)$, with an extremely small covariance $\epsilon$ ($\approx 10^{-5}$).}.
 The empirical $r_{MMD}^{emp}$ converges to $r_{MMD}$ at the rate proportional to $\frac{1}{\sqrt{N}}$ \cite{scholkopf2015computing}, \cite{10.5555/2188385.2188410}.

-\textbf{Why is $r_{MMD}^{emp}$ an Ideal Choice for Risk Estimate?} Eqn.\eqref{hbar_emb_emp} suggests that we need $N^2$ rollouts of state trajectory $\mathbf{x}$ and evaluate $\overline{h}(\mathbf{x})$ over each of them to compute $\hat{\mu}[\overline{h}]$ and consequently $r_{MMD}^{emp}$.
+\textbf{Advantages of $r_{MMD}^{emp}$ as a Risk Estimate:} Eqn.\eqref{hbar_emb_emp} suggests that we need $N^2$ rollouts of state trajectory $\mathbf{x}$ and evaluate $\overline{h}(\mathbf{x})$ over each of them to compute $\hat{\mu}[\overline{h}]$ and consequently $r_{MMD}^{emp}$.
 However, this can be computationally prohibitive if evaluating $\overline{h}$ is difficult, e.g, due to expensive collision checks.
 Fortunately, RKHS embedding and MMD provide us a set of tools to systematically choose only $N$ out of those $N^2$ rollouts to estimate $\overline{h}(\mathbf{x})$ and $r_{MMD}^{emp}$ and yet ensure minimal loss in risk estimation accuracy.

 Let ${^l}\mathbf{x}^', l = 1,2, \dots, N$ be some $N$ subset/\textit{reduced-set} of $N^2$ samples of ${^{ij}}\mathbf{x}$.
 Moreover, let us re-weight the importance of each ${^l}\mathbf{x}^'$ through ${^l}\beta$ such that $\sum_l {^l}\beta = 1$.
 Then, the RKHS embeddings of the state trajectory and constraint residual distribution using the ${^l}\mathbf{x}^'$ samples are given by